Xilinx/XRT/src/runtime_src/doc/toc/fpga_device_ready.rst

 Without MSD/MPD or Plugins used
 ===============================

-In this case, :ref:`mailbox.main.rst` is still being used, but there is no open to the mailbox subdevice from user, and MPD service is inactive.
+In this case, :doc:`mailbox.main.rst` is still being used, but there is no open to the mailbox subdevice from user, and MPD service is inactive.
 To make the FPGA device ready, the XCL_MAILBOX_REQ_LOAD_XCLBIN opcode has to be disabled in xclmgmt.
 System administrator managing the privileged management physical function driver xclmgmt can disable specific opcodes